SantoriniDave.com

 • Prices: August sees the most expensive rates for everything.
 Flights and accommodation are at their absolute premium.
 Booking 6 to 12 months in advance is not just recommended; it’s practically mandatory if you want any choice in lodging, particularly for rooms with a caldera view.

 For Couples: August is for couples who thrive on energy and want to be in the center of the action.
 The nightlife and beach club scene are at their most vibrant.
-To find romance and seclusion, it is a necessity to book a luxury hotel with a private pool or terrace.
-This allows you to retreat from the crowds and enjoy the magnificent views in your own private space.
+If you want romance, you must book a hotel with a private pool or terrace.
+Without it, you will have no escape from the crowds.

 For Families: While families can visit in August, it requires significant planning and a high tolerance for heat and crowds.
 Consider staying at the family-friendly beach resorts of Kamari or Perissa.
 These areas offer more space and direct beach access, and the layout is easier to manage with children than the cliffside villages.
 Structure your days to avoid the midday sun.
 Enjoy the beach and pool in the morning and late afternoon.
 Plan indoor activities or rest during the hottest part of the day.
 Pre-book all tours, transfers, and popular Santorini restaurants.